Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 5/5
+### Misinformed Clues: 3/5
-**Excellent - Outstanding**

-Both misinformed clues are highly effective at creating productive doubt.
-Clue #1 ('Stories unfold through character development and plot twists') applies perfectly to 'novel' and many 'video games', making it ambiguous between these choices.
-Clue #2 ('Rules govern the experience, requiring participants to understand mechanics') applies equally well to 'video game' and 'board game', successfully blurring the lines between these choices while still being related to the overall answer concept.
+**Good - Meets requirements**

+Both misinformed clues are within the word count.
+Clue 1: 'It often appears on bookshelves and is bound together with pages filled with stories and pictures.' - This vaguely points towards a novel, but is fairly weak.
+Clue 2: 'This is a form of media that plays on a screen, often with actors and dialogues for entertainment.' - This clue is too broad, and could apply to the answer, a concert, or a novel.
+It could be more effective if it was slightly more specific to the other choices.

 ✅ Strengths:
 - Attempt to create ambiguity